pawelzny/dotty_dict/README.rst

 * Expose all dictionary methods like ``.get``, ``.pop``, ``.keys`` and other
 * Access dicts in lists by index ``dot['parents.0.first_name']``
 * key=value caching to speed up lookups and low down memory consumption
+* support for setting value in multidimensional lists

 Installation